 The exemption is a mixed blessing, however.
-Many businesses prefer to buy their inputs from businesses that are in the VAT system so they can claim credits on the tax they pay.
+Many businesses prefer to buy their inputs from businesses in the VAT system so they can claim credits on the tax they pay.
 As a result, countries allow small businesses to register for the VAT even if they are not required to do so.
-For example in Australia during the 2010–11 tax year, 37 percent of businesses had sales below the VAT threshold, yet 92 percent of all businesses registered for the VAT.
+For example, in Australia during the 2010–11 tax year, 37 percent of businesses had sales below the VAT threshold, yet 92 percent of all businesses registered for the VAT.

 Bain, Kathrin, Michael Walpole, Ann Hansford, and Chris Evans.
 2015.
 “The Internal Costs of VAT Compliance: Evidence from Australia and the United Kingdom and Suggestions for Mitigation.” eJournal of Tax Research 23 (1): 158–82.

 Brashares, Edith, Matthew Knittel, Gerald Silverstein, and Alexander Yuskavage.
 2014.
 “Calculating the Optimal Small Business Exemption Threshold for a US VAT.”
 National Tax Journal 67 (2): 283–320.

 Gale, William G., Hilary Gelfond, and Aaron Krupkin.
 2016.
 “Entrepreneurship and Small Business under a Value-Added Tax.”
 Washington, DC: Brookings Institution.